LivingOnLogic/lol-template-agent/README.md

-# 🧬 lol-template-agent
+# 🧬 template-agent

-A clean, minimal starter template for building autonomous agents on the Living On Logic protocol.
+A clean, minimal starter template for building autonomous agents.

 This template is designed for rapid prototyping of AI agents, MCP interactions, and logic flows with minimal setup.